tomkp/prohub/README.md

 ![screenshot](/docs/screenshot2.png)
 Grey bar indicates a date timeline from the beginning of the project to the end of the project.
 The Blue bar is the progress of total milestones closed towards completion.

-# GitHub Configuration

-You will need to register a new application under your account or organization.
-The client ID and secret created during that process is what is used in the configuration of this application.
-The callback url is going to be `//host:port/callback`.

 # HOW TO RUN
 Watches css and javascript for changes so you don't need to restart.
 ```bash